Stability Analysis of an Integrated Multistage Stochastic Programming and Markov Decision Process Problem: Introduction

 \end{itemize}

 The rest of this paper is organized as follows.
 Section 2 introduces the new integrated MSP-MDP model.
 Section 3 analyzes the fundamental properties of the proposed integrated MSP-MDP model, including its well-definedness, convexity, Lipschitz continuity, and other structural characteristics.
-Section 4 establishes quantitative stability for the optimal value and optimal solution set of the integrated MSP-MDP model with respect to distributional perturbations in both the endogenous and exogenous random variables.
-Section 5 concludes the paper and outlines directions for future research.
+Sections 4 and 5 establish quantitative stability for the optimal value and optimal solution set of the integrated MSP-MDP model with respect to distributional perturbations of the endogenous random variables and exogenous random variables respectively.
+Section 6 concludes the paper and outlines directions for future research.